adtariq/quadratic/README.md

 # quadratic
-quadratic equation has been solved with thelp of python and django
+quadratic equation has been solved with the help of python and django